dgraph-io/cloud-docs/content/advanced-queries.md

 ### Visualizing your Graph with Ratel

-You can use Ratel to visualize your Slash GraphQL backend with DQL.
+You can use Ratel to visualize your Dgraph Cloud backend with DQL.
 You can host Ratel yourself, or you can use Ratel online at [Dgraph Play](https://play.dgraph.io/?latest#connection).

 To configure Ratel: